Human-Rights-Map-1008x567

 • Co-op has led activity with our main supplier to facilitate engagement with UK and European retailers, Government, local NGOs, industry associations and the ETI, to address these issues.
 This collaborative approach led to a multi-stakeholder meeting in Salerno, Italy in 2017 and the formation of the Ethical Trade Initiative (ETI) Italian Agriculture Working Group focused on driving collaborative action to improve conditions for migrant worker in Italian agriculture.

 • In 2022 the ETI Italian Agriculture Working Group ran five events reaching over 100 participants from 83 organisations, amounting to over 200 hours of training.
-A key focus in 2022 was on grievance mechanisms and supporting suppliers to access new state-sponsored helplines.
+A key focus was on grievance mechanisms and supporting suppliers to access new state-sponsored helplines.

 • We have advocated for change within Italy, and in 2018 presented at the British Embassy in Rome with government and industry representatives to promote an ethical approach in the supply chains to counter labour exploitation.